leeqia/nsNiuniuSkin/README.md

 ![](./images/uninstalling.png)

-# Steps to modify the interface, package files, and modify scripts based on the template
+# Steps to modify the UI, package files, and modify scripts based on the template
 ## 1. Customize the product info
 Modify the xxx_setup.nsi file under the corresponding project directory in the SetupScripts directory:
 ```